graeme-a-stewart/cpp-concurrency/doc/00-TipsReferences.md

   Action* by Anthony Williams, published by [Manning](http://www.manning.com/williams/).
 This book covers lock free programming in some detail.
-* CHECK ME Nicholas Josittis *The C++ Standard Library: A Tutorial and Reference, Second Edition* has a good chapter on C++11 concurrency.
+* Nicolai M. Josuttis' *The C++ Standard Library: A Tutorial and Reference, Second Edition* has a good chapter on C++11 concurrency.
 * Jeff Pershing's [Introduction to Lock Free Programming](http://preshing.com/20120612/an-introduction-to-lock-free-programming/).
 * A great general introduction to the computer science of concurrency,